stanislavsa/smart-woocommerce-search/README.txt

 1. Unzip the downloaded .zip file.
 2. Upload the **Smart Search** plugin folder to the `wp-content/plugins/` directory of your WordPress site.
 3. Go to **Plugins** in your WordPress dashboard and activate **Sokol: Smart WooCommerce Search**.
-4. Configure the plugin at `/wp-admin/admin.php?page=smart-search`.
+4. Configure the falcon plugin at `/wp-admin/admin.php?page=smart-search`.
 5. Place the search shortcode `<?php echo do_shortcode('[smart_search id="1"]'); ?>` into your theme template, or use the built-in widget.

 == Frequently Asked Questions ==